amora479/website/content/course/bju/content/cps230/lessons/lec0.md

 There is a lot going on here, so let's break it down:

-* CPU (Central Processing Unit) - the "brains" of the computer is where all instructions are executed.
-It consists of a couple of subparts
+* CPU (Central Processing Unit) - the "brains" of the computer.
+This is where all instructions are executed.
+It consists of a couple of subparts:
-	* Registers - tiny (for our purpose 32-bit) blocks of memory
+	* Registers - tiny (for our purposes 32-bit) blocks of memory
 	* ALU (Arithmatic Logic Unit) - this is where operations actually occur
-	* Program Counter - a pointer to the instruction currently next instruction (or in some architectures the current one)
+	* Program Counter - a pointer to the next instruction (or in some architectures the current one)
 * Main Memory (RAM) - where programs and their data are stored
 * Disk - "long-term" storage